autocore-ai/autocore_pcu_doc/docs/Supported_hardware_list.md

   - **[Movidius](https://software.intel.com/en-us/neural-compute-stick)**
   Intel Movidius Neural Compute Stick (NCS) is a Plug and Play development kit for AI inferencing.

-- **CCU Dev Board (Coming soon)**
+- **ADCU Dev Board (Coming soon)**

-  CCU (Camera computer unit) Dev Board is a high-performance hardware platform suitable for camera/vision related functions.
-Integrated with AI processors and a wide variety of interfaces
+  ADCU (Autonomous driving computer unit) Dev Board is a high-performance hardware platform designed for camera/vision perceptiong and planning functions.
+Integrated with AI processors and a wide variety of interfaces, it is capable of processing multiple camera input and

 ### 96Boards
 ---